Leofric99/fsatlas/README.md

 Choose the setup that best fits your environment.

-### Windows

-Download the standalone `.exe` from the [FSAtlas v2.1.1 release](https://github.com/Leofric99/fsatlas/releases/tag/v2.1.1).

-Once it has downloaded, run the `.exe` and enjoy exploring with FSAtlas.

-### Linux & MacOS
+### Linux & macOS

-The `uv` installation is the quickest way to run FSAtlas locally for MacOS and Linux.
+The `uv` installation is the quickest way to run FSAtlas locally for Linux and macOS.

 #### Prerequisites